How Do You Assess if a Social Media Network is Right for Your Brand?

 Media spend should always be evaluated based on the return on investment (ROI), so higher media costs are acceptable when tied to higher conversion rates.

-Whether analyzing Maverick or any other marketing opportunity, it’s essential to review all the details before jumping in with both feet.
+When analyzing any marketing opportunity, it’s essential to review all the details before jumping in with both feet.
 People love the new and shiny, and marketers fear letting their competition get ahead.
 But spending significant time and effort to chase a fad rarely delivers on your objective.

 Be bold by making intelligent strategic moves forward, not by striving to always be the first.